Obesity Medicine 2022 Spring Conference Review

 Dr. Jennifer Ng shares her experience of the Obesity Medicine 2022 spring conference in Atlanta, GA.

-Other highlights include Dr. Michelle Look’s dynamic talk on chair exercises in people with limitations, as well as Dr. Carolynn Francavilla’s discussion of weight management around the time of pregnancy and Dr. Cate Varney’s recommendations on obesity treatment in peri-menopausal and menopausal women.
-Let’s not forget Jill Ratanaphruk’s, FNP-BC, advice on navigating treatment in Asian patients with obesity.
-Food is deeply connected with culture, and I welcome whatever help I can get to help my patients transition obesogenic food habits to healthier ones, while staying true to their culture.
+Other highlights include Dr. Michelle Look’s dynamic talk on chair exercises in people with limitations, as well as Dr. Carolynn Francavilla’s discussion of weight management around the time of pregnancy, and Dr. Cate Varney’s recommendations on obesity treatment in peri-menopausal and menopausal women.
+Let’s not forget Jill Ratanaphruk’s FNP-BC advice on navigating treatment in Asian patients with obesity.
+Food is deeply connected with culture, and I welcome whatever help I can get to help my patients transition from obesogenic food habits to healthier ones while staying true to their culture.
 If you’re interested in learning more about how to treat different ethnicities on weight loss, consider also checking out the recently published roundtable articles on this topic from the Obesity Pillars journal.
-Bottom line, the one-size-fits-all model is out, and the spring conference has given us expert guidance on how to treat a diverse group of patients with obesity, which is sorely needed.
+The bottom line, the one-size-fits-all model is out, and the spring conference has given us expert guidance on how to treat a diverse group of patients with obesity, which is sorely needed.

 Is there ever a more exhilarating time to be involved in obesity medicine?